Achromatic colorings of polarity graphs: Proof of Theorem

 Let $q$ be a power of a prime and let $\Gamma_q$ be the bipartite graph with parts $\mathcal{P}$ and $\mathcal{L}$, each a copy of $\mathbb{F}_q^5$.
 Vertex $(p_1, p_2 , p_3,p_4,p_5) \in \mathcal{P}$ is adjacent to vertex $[ \ell_1 , \ell_2 , \ell_3 , \ell_4 , \ell_5 ] \in \mathcal{L}$ if the following equations are satisfied:

-The graph $\Gamma_q$ is the biaffine part of the classical generalized hexagon (\cite{LSW} attributes these equations to Jason Williford).
-It is a $q$-regular with girth 12.
+The graph $\Gamma_q$ is isomorphic to the incidence graph of the biaffine part of the split Cayley hexagon (\cite{LSW} attributes these equations to Jason Williford).
+It is a $q$-regular graph with girth 12.
 When $q = 3^{ \eta }$, these equations can be re-written in terms of just $p_1$ and $\ell_1$, as observed by Williford \cite{Williford}.

 \begin{lem} Let $e\geq 1$ and $q = 3^e$.
 Then the graph $\Gamma_q$ defined above is isomorphic to the algebraically defined graph $GH_q$ constructed over $\F_q^5$ with equations

 \end{lem}

 \begin{proof} Define $\phi: V( \Gamma_q ) \rightarrow V( GH_q)$ by